captinalex1/captinalex1/README.md

 ## Projects!

-My primary project is zetacloud.cloud
+My primary project is https://zetacloud.cloud

 It is a Cloud server that I have created, both the physical server and the Front/Backend Code as well.
 While I have used guides in how to do some of the functions, most of the code work was my own, with research if I ran into issues or asking my DevOps friends how they might go around fixing it.
 It is still heavily in beta but much more than what it used to be.